5 Tactics You Need To Know To Catch Bass

 Now that you have found your location to fish, our next aim is to find the fish.

 To me, there is absolutely no rhyme or reason to bass fishing, especially with lures.

-As far as casting goes try and cover as much as the area as you can.
+As far as casting goes, try and cover as much of the area as you can.

 Use a ship as a mark or anything that is out to sea as a point of reference.
 Cover as much ground as possible.

 3. Make Sure There Is Tide Run

 This is another important area to take into consideration.

 Bass love to sit and wait around structures in the water, especially while the tide is belting through.